curi/websites/essays/2015-06-06-reason-and-morality.md

 category: essays
 ---

 An outline of philosophy with links to learn more!
 I wrote the outline.
 [Alan Forrester](https://conjecturesandrefutations.com) and [Justin Mallone](http://justinmallone.com/) gathered most of the links.
+Most links are to my writing.

 ## Reason